rahulh77/react-monsters/readme/React-basics.md

-component - classes or functions that return jsx props jsx virtual dom - javascript objects that describes our app
+component - classes or functions that return jsx props jsx virtual dom - javascript objects that describes our app.
+React creates a new dom called virtual dom with the updated component.
+Then it compares the real dom with virtual dom and just updates the real dom component that needs a change.

 state changed, combine new state and components we have and render the dom.
 Whenever state changes rerender components

+# Javascript keywords
+Callbacks

 # Key decisions:
 1. Decide on components - make it small enough so they can be reused elsewhere